Thomas Hitchcock Sr.

-Thomas Hitchcock (23 November 1860 - 29 September 1941) was one of the leading American polo players during the latter part of the 19th century and a Hall of Fame horse trainer and owner known as the father of American steeplechase horse racing.
+Thomas Hitchcock (23 November, 1860 - 29 September, 1941) was one of the leading American polo players during the latter part of the 19th century and a Hall of Fame horse trainer and owner known as the father of American steeplechase horse racing.

 Early life

-He was born on 23 November 1860 in Westbury, New York, to Thomas Hitchcock (1831–1910) and Marie Louise Center (1829–1913), the daughter of a New York merchant.
+He was born on 23 November 1860 in Westbury, New York, to Thomas Hitchcock (1831 – 1910) and Marie Louise Center (1829 – 1913), the daughter of a New York merchant.
 His father had been involved in the newspaper business with Charles Anderson Dana.
 He was educated at Brasenose College, Oxford, where he won a blue for polo in 1883, playing in the University polo team alongside his friend, Douglas Haig, 1st Earl Haig, later Field Marshal Earl Haig.
 He graduated in 1884.

-His brothers were Center Hitchcock (1856–1909) and Francis R. Hitchcock (1858–1926) was a thoroughbred owner/breeder in both the United States and in France and was a member of the Board of Stewards of The Jockey Club for thirty-one years.
+His brothers were Center Hitchcock (1856 – 1909) and Francis R. Hitchcock (1858 – 1926), who was a thoroughbred owner/breeder in both the United States and in France and was a member of the Board of Stewards of The Jockey Club for thirty-one years.
 His brother left the bulk of his estate to Thomas.